 During subsequent tutorials designed to enrich required social work courses through the junior sequence, students will meet weekly with the designated professor to learn advanced concepts, read challenging materials, and produce a course-related literature review, project or report.
 During their junior and senior years, tutorials will focus on research endeavors that culminate in a thesis.
 The DOS will guide and advise throughout students' college experience including on the completion of the thesis and the BASW curriculum requirements.

 The tutorial program offers students the opportunity to design a curriculum tailored to their own needs and interests while preparing them for graduate education and a career in the multi-faceted profession of social work.
 To fulfill the BASW accreditation requirements that will enable them to take the LSW licensing exam and qualify for Advanced Standing (1 year program) in an MSW program, students will take a supplemented core social work curriculum.
 Plus, they will receive a liberal arts education that includes courses in English, statistics, social and physical sciences, foreign language, and electives.
-During their senior year, students will work in a 120 hour internship during the fall semester and 160 hours during the spring semester.
+During their junior year, students will work in a 120 hour internship during the fall semester and 160 hours during the spring semester.
 Students are expected to take at least 15 credit hours each semester.

 The Honors Thesis is a reflection of the student's unique interests.
 This major paper will constitute work of the highest quality in investigating a significant social welfare problem of concern to both scholars and practitioners.
 The thesis should entail an in-depth review of the relevant theoretical, practice, policy and research literatures, data collection and analysis, as part of a complete research study using a qualitative and/or quantitative design.
 International learning and data collection experiences may be arranged depending upon a student's interests.
 The DOS along with a tutor can work with students to create a paper for submission to a peer-reviewed professional journal for publication as part of preparation for graduate school.